A first-year University of Southern Maine (USM) student was featured in a Maine Public broadcast discussing college readiness among Maine students.

 “It’s more of a program … we have volunteer opportunities and we meet with our advisors more often,” she said of the $15 million initiative, launched in fall 2017.
 “We talk about writing resumes and connecting with job opportunities.”

-Recently, Portland Press Herald columnist Bill Nemitz lauded the Promise Scholarship as one of many ways USM is commited to helping students from all backgrounds afford a college education.
+Recently, Portland Press Herald columnist Bill Nemitz lauded the Promise Scholarship as one of many ways USM is committed to helping students from all backgrounds afford a college education.

 Freeman, who runs Track and Field for the USM Huskies and hopes to be a social worker to work with underprivileged children, also credited her college success to early college classes taken at the University of Maine at Augusta.